 - Diced Red Onions - UPC # 643550 00041 2 - Lot Code 51RDA1A2119 - Use-By-Dates May 14, 15 and 17, 2012

-In the United States, the recalled diced red onions were distributed to retailers and foodservice distributors in California, Oregon, Washington, Arizona, Idaho, Texas, Illinois, Michigan, Arkansas, Ohio, Tennessee, New Jersey, Georgia, and Florida.
+In the United States, the recalled diced red onions were distributed to retailers and food service distributors in California, Oregon, Washington, Arizona, Idaho, Texas, Illinois, Michigan, Arkansas, Ohio, Tennessee, New Jersey, Georgia, and Florida.

 At the retail level, these onions were packaged in a 7oz. clear plastic clamshell labeled Gills Onions with the use-by-date and lot code stamped on the UPC label.
 However, due to the fact that the UPC number can be found on other products, you should refer to the lot code in order to correctly identify the product in question.

-Recalled onions sold at the foodservice level were packaged in 5lb clear plastic bags labeled as Gills Onions Diced Red Onions, and stamped with the expiration date and lot code on both the bag and box.
+Recalled onions sold at the food service level were packaged in 5lb clear plastic bags labeled as Gills Onions Diced Red Onions, and stamped with the expiration date and lot code on both the bag and box.

-Gills Onions has notified all customers who received the recalled lot directly from the company and requested that they remove any and all product still in their possession from commerce immediately.
+Gills Onions has notified all customers who received the recalled lot directly from the company and requested that they remove any and all products still in their possession from commerce immediately.
 Additionally, Gills Onions is asking its direct customers to notify their customers about the recall.
 To date, there have been no illnesses reported in connection with this recall.
 Anyone concerned about a listeria food poisoning illness should contact their healthcare provider immediately.

 Listeria Food Poisoning Prevention